 Don’t you feel like time passes by so quickly these days?
 We wake up, go to work and before we know it, we are back in bed again.
 Without too much thought we flow through the day like it is nothing.
 We make our breakfast with hardly a thought, we work, drink coffee, eat lunch, without hardly thinking.
 This is because this behavior is ingrained into our daily rhythm.
 By repeating the same thing every day, the relative effort of the tasks becomes less and less.
 We get used to the things we do.
-When behavior doesn’t take require conscious anymore because we repeat it day-in day out, we call it a habit.
+When behavior doesn’t require conscious attention anymore because we repeat it day-in day out, we call it a habit.
 Habits become rituals which is almost automatic behavior.
 We all have habits and they are very useful.
 Habits are useful because they require less mental effort and thus less energy.
-We can use this spare energy for new or other cognitive tasks; for example it is quite useful to be able to think while walking.
+We can use this spare energy for new or other cognitive tasks.
 Secondly, habits offer you stability.
 By repeating behavior, you don’t have to be uncertain what you’re up to in the future.
 You’ll probably know what you will do next week because you can expect your habits to occur.

 Habits as attractors

 From a systems perspective, you can see habits as attractor states.
-Attractors are a term from the theory of complex dynamic system.
+Attractors are a term from the theory of complex dynamic systems.
 An attractor describes (repetitive) behavior from a system which is so usual, the system is likely to be attracted to that behavior.
 It is behavior you don’t really think about, but just do.
-You might not really decide to wear or not wear clothes in the morning.
-You might not really decide to eat breakfast in the morning, you probably just prepare it because breakfast is a usual thing to you.
-An attractor can be very stable; you repeat this pattern daily and never deviate from it, like with an OCD cleaning obsession.
-Or unstable; like a shift worker who has irregular sleeping-, diet-, and social patterns.
+You might not really decide to wear clothes in the morning. you might not really decide to eat breakfast in the morning.
+You probably wear clothes and eat breakfast because it is a usual thing to you.
+An attractor habit can be very stable; you repeat this pattern daily and never deviate from it (like with an OCD cleaning obsession).
+Or habits can be quite unstable; like a shift worker who has irregular sleeping pattern.
 Depending on the stability of your attractor, behavior could be harder to change.
-Either way, deviating from your habits requires conscious effort, if you aren’t guided externally.
+Either way, deviating from your habits requires conscious effort.

 When you sit on your chair right now, there are many processes within your body going on.
-Your hormones have their own “habits” as well.
-Your cortisol levels typically rise in the morning helping you to wake up, and hormones like ghrelin make you hungry, controlling your diet behavior.
+Your hormones have their own “habits” which trigger you to do certain things.
+Your cortisol levels typically rise in the morning helping you to wake up, and hormones like ghrelin makes you hungry, controlling your diet behavior.
 Internal physical dynamics, form your thoughts, and eventually make your behavior.
 However, internal dynamics are often mixed with external triggers, they interplay and influence each other.

 Even if you have many habits, you might believe that you decide what you do today.
 But that might not be that simple.
 External triggers are a form of behavior guidance that could change habitual behavior without involving consciousness that much.
 One of the most influential external triggers that guides our behavior is the clock.
-For most people, it is quite habitual to look at the clock what evokes (semi) conscious behavior to initiate or stop activities.
-Furthermore, most of our habitual activities are aligned with timeframes.
-For example; when you wake up at 8AM, you might start eating breakfast at 8:20 (and when you see on the clock that it’s already 8:25, you might hurry a little), and leaving at home at 8:45 to be at work at 9:00.
-I don’t say that the clock always regulates our behavior, but it is often an indicator for the schedule of our habitual behavior.
-Another trigger are social triggers.
-Our peers, and unknown people guide our behavior unconsciously.
+For most people, it is quite habitual to look at the clock what evokes behavior that initiates or stops activities.
+Through they day, you behavior is constantly aligned with the clock.
+I don’t say that the clock always regulates our behavior, but it is often an indicator for the schedule of oyur habitual behavior.
+Another trigger that influences behavior are social triggers.
+Our peers, and other people around us guide our behavior unconsciously.
 Often we just flow along with the crowd once we move through a city (especially when its unknown to you).
-But also at work and at home, your peers expect some habitual behavior of you.
-If you eat a Yoghurt every evening at 8PM, your family will trigger you if you forget to eat your Yoghurt.
-In our daily digital lives, we of course shouldn’t forget to mention the smartphone and other digital devices.
-The notifications of your social media, agenda, and other apps guide a lot of your behavior.
+But also at home, your peers expect some habitual behavior of you.
+If you always eat crisps every evening at 9PM, your family will trigger you if you forget to eat your crisps.
+When you drop on the couch in the evening, it’s not unlikely you’ll start to think about snacks.
+When you see a sportsfield, it’s not unlikely you start to think about exercising.
+Our physical environment directly triggers us to certain behavior that we are used to perform there.
+This is a process of (historical) associations we have with certain place, here you can read more about that.
+Lastly, we shouldn’t forget to mention our smartphone and other digital devices.
+The (often rhythmic) notifications of your alarms, social media, agenda, and other apps guide a lot of your behavior.

 How to change habits

 When we talk about changing habits we already assume there is a default behavior that could be changed.
-This default behavior might be the habits that someone exhibits today.
+This default behavior are the habits that someone exhibits each day.
 If you want to change your own behavior, you need consciousness to change your habits.
 You might read this blog to learn about changing someone else’s behavior (it’s work focused, but has broader applications).

 So most of our days are formed by habitual behavior.
 When we have breakfast, go to work/school, return home, eat, chill, and sleep, we don’t really need to think a lot about doing these activities.
 You could imagine your life to flow as a river over time.
 Our usual behavior just flows out of us, it happens without too much conscious thought.
-However, we need conscious behavior to initiate, adjust, and stop the flow of our behavior.
-In the morning we need to think consciously about which day it is and what we’ll do today.
-When you wake up in the morning, you need to think consciously about which day it is, and then start with your habitual behavior.
-When you start doing things the usual way, you might think semi-consciously about the activity, and then think about it consciously to adjust and improve it.
-After a while we can use conscious behavior again to stop the activity.
-But external triggers or other habits might change the activity as well.
+By the use of triggers we get some conscious thoughts.
+We need conscious behavior to initiate, adjust, and stop the flow of our behavior.
+Conscious thought also occurs when the behavior that you expect deviates from the actual outcome.
+So if you grab socks in the morning, you don’t really initiate a strong conscious thought, but if the socks are (unexpectedly) not in your closet, your consciousness gets activated (strongly).

 Activity and context